 Among the tools he used to solve for Neptune’s orbit was a false correlation known as Bode’s Law which noted that the distance from Saturn to the Sun was twice the distance from Jupiter to the Sun and that the distance from Uranus to the Sun was twice the distance from Saturn to the Sun, and so on.
 Essentially, it states that the distance from a planet to the Sun is twice the distance from the previous planet to the Sun.
 As it turns out, Bode’s Law fails to place Mercury correctly, and it requires a planet to be placed between Mars and Jupiter if the pattern is to hold.
 Bode’s Law will ultimately fail on Neptune also (217).

 Along with using Bode’s Law, Adams also used a circular orbit as his initial attempt at a solution.
 He knew that it would not be correct but it was a good starting point to compare it with the observational data and refine it to a more elliptical orbit as he iterated more solutions.
 Another technique involved taking all the gravitational perturbations that the other planets imparted on Uranus away would help reveal the missing component provided by the missing planet (Moreux 158, Jones 8-10).

 As he worked on these calculations, Adams needed data from past observations, and he contacted Challis, who was in charge of the observatory at Cambridge.
 In a letter dated February 13, 1844 Challis writes to Airy about Adam's finished work and the desire of Adams for the errors in the "geocentric longitudes" and "heliocentric longitudes" of Uranus, from 1818 to 1826.
-Airy does even better and sends data from 1754 to 1830 as well as notes on any discrepancies there may be from other published material that existed at the time (Airy 129).
+Airy does even better and sends data from 1754 to 1830 as well as notes on any discrepancies there may be from other published material that existed at the time (Airy 129, Jones 12).